About the Coffee

 Sounds like: Jack Johnson, Vance Joy or anything acoustic.

-Coffee can be as strong as you make it.
+Coffee is as strong as you make it, and the roast profile has a pretty significant impact on that.
 Finding a coffee that sounds right for you starts with the tasting notes.
 If the tasting notes sound good, then you can make a strong tasting coffee with it.
 If you want flavours that are typically associated with “strong” coffee, like dark chocolate or toasty flavours, then keep an eye out for those tasting notes.

-Our lineup of unique coffees is ever changing, as coffee harvests arrive and make their way into Brightside drinkers coffee grinders.
+Our lineup of unique coffees is ever changing, as coffee harvests arrive and make their way into Brightside roasters coffee roasters and brewers.
 We make sure we have a few different options to cover a broad range of preferences, so we are pretty confident you will find something you like.

 But we understand that not every coffee will be to your taste.
 If you ever get a coffee that isn’t quite right, or has missed the mark a bit for you, we will replace it for free.
 Email us at email@example.com and we will be thrilled to help you.

-Or if you think you can get a better experience out of the coffee with the right knowledge and tools, check out our brew guides, or email us at firstname.lastname@example.org and we can get you up to speed on coffee brewing.
+Or if you think you can get a better experience out of the coffee with the right knowledge and tools, check out our brew guides and roasting intel, or email us at firstname.lastname@example.org and we can get you up to speed on coffee roasting at home.

 Coffee that scores 80+ out of 100 can be classified as specialty coffee, in line with the Specialty Coffee Association’s guidelines.
 Scoring is based on the coffee quality, taste, flavor clarity and defects.
 All of our coffees are specialty grade.
 Sustainably and ethically sourced coffee beans from our trusted sourcing partners.
 Read about our coffee sourcing bare minimums here.